MateoJosip22/Portfolio/README.md

 ### 🔟 **General Tools & Utilities**
 Explore projects utilizing tools like Figma, Swagger, and popular IDEs.

----

-## 🌟 Why This Portfolio?

-This repository highlights my passion for learning and experimenting with diverse technologies.
-Each project is carefully selected to demonstrate a fundamental concept or skill, making it a perfect showcase of my technical growth.

 ## 🚀 Get Started

 Feel free to explore the projects by browsing the folders corresponding to each category.
 Each project has its own README with: